ben-oswald/vk_commander/readme.md

 ## About the Project

-Valkey Insight is a cross-platform desktop application built with Rust and egui, designed to provide insights and monitoring capabilities for Valkey (and Valkey-compatible) databases.
+vkCommander is a cross-platform desktop application built with Rust and egui, designed to provide insights and monitoring capabilities for Valkey (and Valkey-compatible) databases.
 The goal is to create an intuitive, lightweight tool for database administrators and developers to monitor and interact with their Valkey instances.